SarahDal/sarahdal.github.io/_posts/2025-06-08-KielderStone.md

 I've previously been up to Kielderhead Wildwood to look at the [William's Cleugh Pines]({% link _posts/2024-04-07-WilliamsCleuchPines.md %}), but on that day the weather was really too poor to go up onto the high fells and have a look at the Kielder Stone.

 So today I decided to head up there, and also take a look at a few other of the [Named Stones](https://heddonhistory.weebly.com/blog/the-named-stones-of-northumberland-revisited) in the vicinity.
-So rather than take a sensible, well-marked path from Kielder Castle up to Deadwater Fell, I took a shortcut direct through forest rides, which always works out so well.
+Rather than take a sensible, well-marked path from Kielder Castle up to Deadwater Fell, I took a shortcut direct through forest rides, which always works out so well.

-It started off fine on the forest tracks in the sunshine, but once I headed up the rides turned into probably the most difficult I've ever had to negotiate, with huge fallen trees blocking the way.
+It started off fine on the forest tracks in the sunshine, but once I headed up, the rides turned into probably the most difficult I've ever had to negotiate, with huge fallen trees blocking the way.

 | ![A view from a forest ride.
 The way is blocked by huge, dead, fallen sitka trees.]({{ site.url }}{{ site.baseurl }}/assets/images/Kielderstone/brash.jpg)|
 |:--:|